pratikshahake26/pratikshahake26/README.md

 <!--
 **pratikshahake26/pratikshahake26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-- 🔭 I’m currently working on how to get knowledge of coding & programming.
+- 🔭 I’m currently working on how to get knowledge of coding & programming as per full stack java developer.
-- 🌱 I’m currently learning java, DSA.
+- 🌱 I’m currently learning spring, spring boot.
 - 👯 I’m looking to collaborate on A Coding blog.
-- 💬 Ask me about java.
+- 💬 Ask me about core java, DBMS (MySQL, SQL),spring framework.
 - 📫 How to reach me: pratikshahake26062002@gmail.com